NeCTAR-RC/nectar-training/package01/sections/nectar.markdown

 * The main function of the Research Cloud is to provide **"Infrastructure as a Service" (IaaS)**. **Virtual machines** and **cloud storage** can be provisioned on demand through a web Dashboard or an API.

-* The Research Cloud is available for research use to *any* academic researcher in Australia.
-Access is funded by the NeCTAR project and **free for researchers**.
+* The Research Cloud is available for research use to *any* academic researcher in Australia. .

-    * Access to the NeCTAR Cloud dashboard is done through the **Australian Access Federation (AAF)**.
+    * Access to the NeCTAR Cloud dashboard is done through the **Australian Access Federation (AAF)** (or Tuakiri in New Zealand).
 This allows you to login using your institiutional username and password.

     * Any researcher who logs in to NeCTARs web Dashboard can immediately have access to a small Project Trial allocation (2 cores for 3 months).